Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics

-It can be clearly seen that the Chaplygin gas supports the formation of large-scale structures (as it behalves like dark matter) in the early universe, but discourages it at late times as it behaves like dark energy. \\ \\ In general, both the OCG and GCG provide cosmological scenarios that are more or less consistent with the $\Lambda$CDM model, both at background and perturbation levels, but with the former having a better observational support based on the statistical criteria described herein.
-From our statistical analysis the MCG model has $\Delta IC > 7$ which means, although not ruled out, it does not have any significant observational support.
-We went a step further and investigated the perturbations of this model, and found that even at this level the growth rates are not in line with expected $\Lambda$CDM results.
-The MGCG and GCCG models that were rejected by the background statistical criteria were not included in our analysis of the perturbations.
+It can be seen that the Chaplygin gas supports the formation of large-scale structures (as it behaves like dark matter) in the early universe but discourages it at late times as it behaves like dark energy.
+We also consider these models to study the growth of cosmic structure with $f_{\sigma 8}$ data, as presented in Fig. \ref{fig:sigma}.